mahmoud-moursy/KongScript/README.md

-# MonkeyScript
+# KongScript

 ## A JavaScript preprocessor with fancier syntax.

-- P.S: MonkeyScript is not afraid to use modern JS features in its compiler for the sake of simplicity.
+- P.S: KongScript is not afraid to use modern JS features in its compiler for the sake of simplicity.
 You may want to run your output through Babel or a similar preprocessor!
-- Contributors: Please avoid attempting to contribute.
+- Contributors: While I appreciate it, for the sake of your mental health and sanity, please avoid attempting to contribute.
 Your mind will not make it out of the codebase in one piece.
 You can _try_.
 You will fail.

 ### You Should Know:

 - Everything is in the ***CONCEPT*** stage.
 Some features may be unimplemented!
-- The file extension is `.moks`
+- The file extension is `.kong`
 - The compiler does **NOT** preserve comments.
   - In the examples, the comments are added-in
-- **Some examples are not MonkeyScript output (because they haven't been implemented), or are modified examples.**
+- **Some examples are not KongScript output (because they haven't been implemented), or are modified examples.**
-- The code output is automatically minified; in examples where it *is* MonkeyScript out, the code has been prettified for your enjoyment.
+- The code output is automatically minified; in examples where it *is* KongScript out, the code has been prettified for your enjoyment.

 ### TODOs:

 - Strict equality operators (`is`, `isnt`) (`matches` acts as a loose equality (`==`) operator, except for regexes and arrays)
 - `and` operator
+- Classes
 - Negators (`not`)
 - Imports & Exports
 - Macros (Still in concept stage)
-- Objects (We have enough of those in JS, you guys will be alright...)
+- Throwing
+- Try/Catch
+- Format strings
+- Other JS features that I forgot about

 ### Syntactic sugar by example